 Park Güell Barcelona FAQ

 Can I buy tickets to visit Park Güell at the entrance of the Park ?

 Yes you can buy admission tickets at the Park ticket offices.
 The price of the general admission ticket is 10€.

-The monumental zone is freely accessible before 7:45a.m. and after the official park closing time.
-So you can enjoy it early in the morning or late for sunset or at night even if it's already dark.
-The rest of the park (17 hectares) is free of charge.
-Barcelona's citizens often take the opportunity to picnic, run or go for walks.
-For photographers, the top of this free area offers a beautiful view over the city.
+The rest of the park (17 hectares) is free.
+The people of Barcelona often take advantage of this to come and have a picnic, run or go for a walk.
+For photographers, the top of this free area offers a beautiful view of the city.

 Visiting Park Güell with children

 Children under 14 not accompanied by an adult under their care are not allowed to enter.
 Don't panic, we don't ask you for your papers at the entrance but don't imagine leaving children under 14 visiting the Park on their own.